-The Fulbright-Clinton Public Policy Fellowship is an opportunity for U.S. citizens who are interested in international diplomacy and strengthening the public sector.
+The Fulbright Public Policy Fellowship (formerly known as the Fulbright-Clinton Public Policy Fellowship) is an opportunity for U.S. citizens who are interested in international diplomacy and strengthening the public sector.
 Fellows serve in a “special assistant” role in a foreign government ministry, where they gain knowledge and skills, provide support to partner institutions, and strengthen long-term ties between the U.S. and host country.
 This fellowship seeks candidates with a master’s degree, and at least 2 years of full-time work experience in the field of public policy.

 To learn more about this experience, we spoke to current Fellow, Nyokabi Muhu, who is working in Addis Ababa, Ethiopia.

 1. What inspired you to apply for the Fulbright-Clinton Public Policy Fellowship?